petl-developers/petl/README.rst

 petl - Extract, Transform and Load (Tables of Data)
 ===================================================

-`petl` is a Python module for extracting, transforming and loading tables of data.
+``petl`` is a Python package for extracting, transforming and loading tables of data.

 - Docs: http://petl.readthedocs.org/